ADKeiber/YearlyProgrammingGrowth2025/Readme.md

 * A daily recount of work associated with the above topics that I completed

 ## Goals
-NOTE: These goals were set on 1/1/25 but additional goals may be appended while exploring
+NOTE: These goals were set on 1/1/25 but will definetly change as I explore/figure out what I want to do
 * Do projects from the backend [roadmap](https://roadmap.sh/backend/project-ideas) (maybe) depending on results of exploration
   - Real-time Polling App
     - [In Progress](https://github.com/ADKeiber/Real-Time-Polling-Application)